rjaros87/pm-home-station/README.md

 TXD           | RXD

 3. Connect the UART-USB adapter with a USB cable to your computer
 > Caution for Windows users! - open the Device Manager, expand `Ports (COM & LPT)` and find your adapter.
 Ensure that the Device status has the following text `This device is working properly.`.
 If not, then you probably need to install old drivers for this adapter (workaround).

-4. Start the application and check your air quality :smile:
+4. Start the application and check the air quality of your environment :smile:

 ## Assembly photos

 The photo gallery of assembly can be found [here](https://rawgit.com/rjaros87/pm-station-usb/master/www/assembly/index.html "Assembly of pm-station-usb").

+## Screenshots

+The screenshots gallery can be found [here](https://rawgit.com/rjaros87/pm-station-usb/master/www/screenshots/index.html "Screenshots of pm-station-usb apps").

 ## Tested platforms